 Can Help Enhance Customer Satisfaction

 Effective customer service skills that can help enhance customer satisfaction are important for every employee in an organization.
 However, they are crucial for front-line customer service representatives who are the first contact point for customers.
 Today’s customer contacts come from many sources:

 - Over the telephone.

-- Via electronic technology (e.g. chat, Facebook, Twitter or other online platform).
+- Via electronic technology (e.g. chat, Facebook, Twitter or another online platform).

 The following are four customer service skills that can help enhance customer satisfaction and increase customer loyalty.

 - Solid product and service knowledge.
 Few things are more frustrating for a customer than a customer service representative who lacks the knowledge or available information to answer a question or help resolve an issue with products or services that the customer either has or wants.
 Successful organizations invest time and money in customer service training for all new employees on all aspects of the organization and what it provides to internal and external customers.
 If training is not provided, employees should take the initiative to ask questions of peers and supervisors and read available information and manuals.
 This demonstrates initiative potentially prevents an embarrassing situation in which the customer service representative cannot answer a customer’s questions.

 - Active Listening Skills.
 Listening is the most used sense that most people have to gather information in order to formulate a response or make a decision.
 It is also a skill that is typically not taught in school or on the job, practiced effectively in life, or thought about as being important enough to strive for improvement by most people.
 Many people assume that they know how to listen simply because they have a normal range of hearing.
 This is a huge mistake.
 Hearing is an inactive physiological process of gathering sounds.
 Active listening involves actively focusing on what is heard and processing that information before formulating an appropriate verbal or non-verbal response.
 In a customer environment, active listening is a crucial skill and service representatives should continually work to hone and update this talent.